nocproject/noc-k8s/Readme.md

 for now scope of project reduced to
 - run dbs in single server mode without any ha. but persist db data to disks
 - run nsqd in single server mode
-- no consul.
 - noc restrictions
-  - only one pool -- default. routing relies only on host machines. because there no good way to assign
+  - only one pool -- default. routing relies only on host machines. because there no good way to assign node to
-  - only single discovery and ping process. that is because locks and semaphores relies on consul. but there are no consul

 K3s specific notes